mchmarny/dapr-demos/pipeline/README.md

 # Dapr pipeline demo

-Dapr supports a wide array of state and pubsub building clocks across multiple OSS, Cloud, and on-prem services.
-This demo will show how to use a few of these components to build tweet sentiment pipeline
+Dapr supports a wide array of state and pubsub building blocks across multiple OSS, Cloud, and on-prem services.
+This demo shows how to use a few of these components to build tweet sentiment processing pipeline.

 ![alt text](./img/overview.png "Pipeline Overview")